jmettraux/aachen/src/cac__skills.md

 ## Magic Skill

-Weave
-: To cast spells.

 Feel
 : To feel spell effects.

-Seize
-: To take over others' magical threads.
+Pinch
+: To seize the thread at a certain point.

 Soak
-: To absorb magical energy as CP (Casting Points).
+: To absorb magical energy; or

-Mutate
+: To imbibe threads with other threads or energy.

+Spin
+: To produce thin threads.

+Spoil
+: To plunder or to waste threads.

+Tie
+: To bind or join threads to other threads; or
-: To alter woven magical threads.
+: To tie something with magical threads.

-Entwine
+Weave
+: To knit fabric of threads.

+Undo
-: To arrange and synchronize two or more set of threads.
+: To unknit or untie threads.

 <!-- </div.left-column> -->
 <!-- <div.right-column> -->